Irma Gerd

-Irma Gerd is the stage name of Jason Wells, a Canadian drag performer who is best known for competing on the third season of Canada's Drag Race, where she placed sixth.
+Irma Gerd is the stage name of Jason Wells (born September 24, 1989), a Canadian drag performer who is best known for competing on the third season of Canada's Drag Race, where she placed sixth.

 Early life

 Wells is originally from Corner Brook.

 Career

-Gerd began performing in 2012.
+Irma Gerd began performing in 2012.
 She is a founding member of the non-binary drag collective, the Phlegm Fatales.
-Gerd hosted Drag Race viewing parties at Valhalla Tavern in St. John's, as of 2018.
+Irma Gerd hosted Drag Race viewing parties at Valhalla Tavern in St. John's, as of 2018.
 She was featured on the third season of Canada's Drag Race.

-On Canada's Drag Race she became the first queen from Atlantic Canada to compete on the show.
+On Canada's Drag Race she became the first contestant from Atlantic Canada to compete on the show.

 Personal life

 Wells uses the pronouns they/them out of drag and she/her in drag.